-He was charming, and had an affable, self deprecating wit.
-His work has become a true reflection of style and is unlike any body of photo journalism that I am aware of.
-He has, it seems. a cult like following.
+He was charming and had an affable, self-deprecating wit.
+His work has become a true reflection of style and is unlike any body of photojournalism that I am aware of.
+He has, it seems, a cult-like following.
 I wonder, can we say, Bill Cunningham created Street Style?
-It think that could be correct.
+I think that could be correct.
 Below, my photo of a photo tribute at Bergdorf Goodman.
 Source:

-He truly loved fashion and individuality, and had a voice so different from the “celebrity driven” fashion that we see today, that is trend driven and can often ring false.
+He truly loved fashion and individuality and had a voice so different from the “celebrity-driven” fashion that we see today that is trend-focused and can often ring false.

-On the Street was a democratic pursuit, he photographed people in all walks of life, just as they were.
-His “perch” was at 57th and Fifth near Bergdorf Goodman .
-In my shot above you can see some of his work, and his bicycle which is how he naviagted the city.
+On the Street was a democratic pursuit, he photographed people in all walks of life just as they were.
+His “perch” was at 57th and Fifth near Bergdorf Goodman.
+In my shot above you can see some of his work, and his bicycle which is how he navigated the city.

 I adore this illustration by Anna Higgie, that gives a special and nuanced version of Bill Cunningham.